umarhassan-mitodl/14.386-spring-2007/content/pages/readings.md

 Oreopoulos, P. "Estimating Average and Local Average Treatment Effects of Education when Compulsory Schooling Laws Really Matter." _The American Economic Review_ 96, no. 1 (March 2006): 152-175.

-Abadie, A. "{{% resource_link "1c093021-65e7-485c-844c-73bbccec07ce" "Semiparametric Estimation of Instrumental Variable Models for Causal Effects" %}}."
+Abadie, A. "[Semiparametric Estimation of Instrumental Variable Models for Causal Effects](http://www.nber.org/papers/t0260)."
 National Bureau of Economic Research Working Paper No. 260 (September 2000): 1-42.

 Ahn, H., and J. Powell.
 "Semiparametric Estimation of Censored Selection Models with a Nonparametric Selection Mechanism." _Journal of Econometrics_ 58 (1993): 3-29.